 A key and obvious rule in the legal system is that judges do not hear cases where the judge knows any of the parties, or any of the witnesses.
 It is human nature to instinctively like or dislike some people but if it is only a superficial emotion formed when seeing someone giving evidence in a courtroom it is much easier to put out of mind when evaluating the evidence than if the judge actually knows the person.

-The default position is that any communications which are genuinely aimed at settlement of a legal dispute are "without prejudice" and inadmissible (and therefore should not be included in an eBundle) and any replies to such letters are inadmissible also.
-(Of course if the terms of a settlement are definitely agreed and binding then the relevant "without prejudice" correspondence is admissible to prove the settlement agreement itself but then of course, there will be no final hearing and so no eBundle).
+The default position is that any communications which are genuinely aimed at settlement of a legal dispute are "without prejudice" and inadmissible and therefore should not be included in an Hearing Bundle of documents presented at a court or other tribunal.
+And any replies to such letters are inadmissible also.
+(Of course if the terms of a settlement are definitely agreed and binding then the relevant "without prejudice" correspondence is admissible to prove the fact of the settlement agreement itself but then of course, there will be no final hearing of the dispute and no Hearing Bundle).

-It is not uncommon, therefore, for there to be two distinct chains of letters/emails between parties, one chain consisting of "open" emails/letters which can be included in an eBundle if necessary, and the other chain consisting of "without prejudice" emails or letters which cannot be included in a eBundle.
+So it is common to have two distinct parallel chains of letters/emails between parties, one chain consisting of "open" emails/letters which can be included in an Hearing Bundle if necessary, and the other chain consisting of "without prejudice" emails or letters which cannot be included in a Hearing Bundle.
 The "open" correspondence might be the ordinary correspondence which occurs in litigation - such as a letter before action (setting out a party's legal case and inviting the other party to acknowledge and act accordingly to avoid the necessity of formal legal proceedings) and subsequent replies.
-The simultaneous "without prejudice" correspondence might commence with an offer not to commence formal legal proceedings if the other side makes some acceptable concession which does not go as far as acknowledging the full legal rights asserted in the open correspondence.
-It is important that such chains are kept separate because in the event that there is no settlement the party which wrote the "open" letter before action will want to be able to show it to the tribunal to demonstrate that they did not issue proceedings prematurely (which they would not be able to do if it referred to "without prejudice" correspondence and thereby itself became classified as "without prejudice").
-There have been very exceptional situations where the tribunals in the past have admitted in evidence a "without prejudice" communication because of something else it contained - for example if it contained some outrageous threat - but these exceptions are rare so it is important for a party to ensure that anything it might want to rely on later is stated in open correspondence.
+The parallel "without prejudice" correspondence might commence with an offer not to commence formal legal proceedings if the other side makes some acceptable concession which does not go as far as acknowledging the full legal rights asserted in the open correspondence.
+It is important that such chains are kept separate because in the event that there is no settlement the party which wrote the "open" letter before action will want to be able to show it to the tribunal to demonstrate that they did not issue proceedings prematurely (and they would not be able to show it to the tribunal if it referred to "without prejudice" correspondence and thereby itself became was deemed to be "without prejudice").
+There have been very exceptional situations where the tribunals in the past have admitted in evidence a "without prejudice" communication because of something else it contained - for example if it contained some outrageous threat - but these exceptions are very rare so it is important for a party to ensure that anything it might want to rely on later is stated in open correspondence and that that open correspondence does not lose its intended "open" status by referring to something which is "without prejudice".

-There are a few situations where someone might want to make an "open" settlement offer which is not "without prejudice" and so can be included in the eBundle.
-For example suppose a party has a good legal case that their neighbour has no right of way at all over their land but they are mainly concerned about vehicular access and suppose that depriving the neighbour of access on foot would be a serious hardship for the neighbour.
+There are a few situations where someone might want to make an "open" settlement offer which is not "without prejudice" at all, so that it can be included in the Hearing Bundle.
+For example suppose a party has a good legal case that their neighbour has no right of way at all over their land but they are mainly concerned about vehicular access, and suppose that depriving the neighbour of access on foot would be a serious hardship for the neighbour.
 A judge is not going to like depriving the neighbour of the access on foot.
-Of course it is the duty of the judge to assess the evidence impartially and apply the law dispassionately but given that one of the main justifications for the "without prejudice" rule is concern about the judge being subconsciously influenced against the party making the offer if the offer is revealed, there may be equal concern, in a case such as this, about subconscious influence of the judge against the party making the offer if the offer is not revealed.
-So in a case like this a party may wish to make an open offer of access on foot only, so as to demonstrate that the only reason why formal proceedings are being pursued is that the neighbour is insisting on vehicular access.
+Of course it is the duty of the judge to assess the evidence impartially and apply the law dispassionately but given that one of the main justifications for the "without prejudice" rule is concern about the judge being subconsciously influenced against the party making the offer if the offer is revealed, there may be equal concern, in a case such as this, about subconscious influence on the judge against the party making the offer if the offer is not revealed.
+So in a case like this a party may wish to make an open offer of access on foot only, so as to demonstrate that the only reason why formal proceedings had to be pursued is that the neighbour is insisting on vehicular access.

-Because the default position is that any communications which are genuinely aimed at settlement of a legal dispute are "without prejudice" and inadmissible and cannot be included in the eBundle, a party making an open offer will wish to underline the fact that it is an open offer typically by putting the words "OPEN OFFER" at the start of the letter or email.
-But the words "open offer" can sometimes be ambiguous - they can mean an offer made openly - i.e. not "without prejudice" - or they could mean an offer (of either kind) which is open for acceptance and has not yet been withdrawn.
-So the meaning intended is sometimes spelt out by adding words such as "This is an open offer to settle... which may be referred to at the hearing...".
+Because the default position is that any communications which are genuinely aimed at settlement of a legal dispute are "without prejudice" and inadmissible and cannot be included in the Hearing Bundle, a party making an open offer will wish to underline the fact that it is an open offer typically by putting the words "OPEN OFFER" at the start of the letter or email.
+But the words "open offer" can sometimes be ambiguous - they can mean an offer made openly - i.e. not "without prejudice" - or they could just mean an offer (of any kind) which is open for acceptance and has not yet been withdrawn.
+So the meaning intended is sometimes spelt out by adding words of explanation like this "This is an OPEN offer to settle... which may be referred to at any hearing relating to of this legal dispute ...".

-If a communication is WITHOUT PREJUDICE EXCEPT AS TO COSTS that means that it is "without prejudice" as far as the final hearing is concerned (and so cannot be included in the eBundle) but once the judge, after the hearing, has decided which party wins and what order to make, and notified the parties, the communication can then be referred to when arguments about who should be ordered to pay costs are made.
+If a communication is WITHOUT PREJUDICE EXCEPT AS TO COSTS that means that it is "without prejudice" as far as the final hearing is concerned (and so cannot be included in the Final Hearing Bundle) but once the judge, after the final hearing, has decided which party wins and what order to make, and notified the parties, the communication can then be referred to when arguments are subsequently made about who should be ordered to pay costs.
+The idea is that if a party wins in part, but does less well than a WITHOUT PREJUDICE EXCEPT AS TO COSTS offer they had previously turned down, the losing party who made the offer has an argument that they should not have to pay costs, or not all the costs, of the partially-winning party (or even have some of their costs paid by the partially-winning party) because, in retrospect, it can be seen that the partially-winning party ought to have accepted the offer, and the costs incurred by both parties after the offer was turned down were, as it turns out, incurred unnecessarily.

 "Without prejudice except as to costs" offers used to be called Calderbank Letters or Calderbank Offers and you sometimes still find this terminology being used.
 Sometimes the expression "Without prejudice save as to costs" is used which means the same thing.
-Part 36 of the Civil Procedure Rules 1998 sets out a detailed scheme which can be used to make and respond to settlement offers made in cases in the High Court and County Court (or, if litigation has not yet commenced, in disputes which could end up in either of those courts) and a Part 36 offer is also regarded as "without prejudice except as to costs".
+Part 36 of the Civil Procedure Rules 1998 sets out a detailed scheme which can be used to make and respond to settlement offers made in cases in the High Court and County Court (or, if litigation has not yet commenced, in disputes which could end up in either of those courts) and a Part 36 offer is also regarded as being "without prejudice except as to costs".

 The expressions "Without prejudice except as to costs", Part 36 Offer, etc. are specifically legal phrases which have a specific legal meaning.
 But the simple words "without prejudice" standing alone may be ordinary English words and may not always mean "without prejudice" in the lawyer's sense.
 For example an employer might write to an employee saying "During the current transport strike we will generally allow you to start work not later than 10.00 am but this is without prejudice to our right to require you to attend at your contractual start time of 09.00 am where pressure of work makes this necessary."
 In this example the employer is obviously not making an offer to settle a legal dispute but merely using the ordinary English expression "without prejudice" to emphasise and make clear the limited and qualified nature of a unilateral concession.

 Likewise sometimes non-lawyers will head what is essentially a letter before action with the words "Without Prejudice" not to indicate that they are making a settlement offer but rather to indicate that they might eventually take things further - i.e. litigation - if the letter does not produce the desired results.
 So such a letter, if it does not contain a settlement offer, might not be "without prejudice" in the lawyer's sense even though it is headed "without prejudice".
-It is complications such as these which can lead to disputes between the parties about what documents can be included in the eBundle.
+It is complications such as these which can lead to disputes between the parties about what documents can be included in the Hearing Bundle.

 Disclaimer